 Philodendrons are one of the most common houseplants.
 They're easy to care for, and grow quickly.
 There are vining philodendrons and self-heading ones - both of which can be considered climbers and grow well with moss poles, trestles, or wooden planks.

 Place in low to bright indirect light.
 Avoid direct light, as this can scorch the leaves.

 Water once a week or when the top 2-3" of soil feel dry to the touch.
 Leaves will droop when they're thirsty, but should perk up shortly after watering if you don't wait too long.

 Use diluted plant food once a month in the spring and summer.
 Avoid plant food in the fall and winter when the plant goes dormant.
 If you've recently repotted, wait ~6 weeks before feeding.

 Care instructions are usually consistent for all philodendrons, but we always recommend researching your specific plant to make sure you get it right the first time.
-Search your plant in our Plantopedia or text us for assistance.
+Search your plant in our Plantopedia for assistance.